ucozlab/react-redux/README.md

 ### So how do I use Webpack?

 For these guides you won't need to install Webpack globally.
-The `npm install` command will install a version of Webpack that gulp uses.
+The `npm install` command from before will install a version of Webpack that gulp uses.
 To launch Webpack from gulp, type:

 ```sh
 gulp watch